• Skip to primary navigation

 • Egg whites

-• Butter extract – this is a less common ingredient I know but if you can get your hands on it it really brings the most delicious buttery flavor!
+• Extracts – vanilla extract and butter extract.
+I know butter extract is a less common ingredient I know but if you can get your hands on it it really brings the most delicious buttery flavor!
 You can also sub for another extract (like lemon extract to make lemon blueberry oats!) or just omit completely.

 • Dried or fresh blueberries